-Atkin Fellows are based at the ICSR offices at King’s College London.
-During their Fellowship, they are expected to:
+Atkin Fellows were based at the ICSR offices at King’s College London.
+During their Fellowship, they were expected to:

 - Complete an academic paper (approx. 8,000-10,000 words) dealing with one aspect of the current conflict, providing a concise analysis of the problem as well as outlining possible solutions.
 (The paper will be published by ICSR shortly after the completion of the Fellowship.)